xiongyu0523/azure-sphere-bootcamp/Lab-4.md

     int bme280_component_getdata(struct bme280_data* pData);
     ```

-    > Need update CMakeLists.txt file to add bme280_driver.c and bme280_driver.c to the ADD_EXECUTABLE before build.
+    > Update CMakeLists.txt file to add bme280_driver.c and bme280_driver.c to the ADD_EXECUTABLE before build.

 14. After code hack, select **GDB Debugger (HLCore)** and Press F5 to build and run the applicaiton.
 Go to the device dashboard to check your data.